-Analysis | Trump’s resistance to face masks, even while infected with covid-19, sets him apart from other world leaders
+Trump’s resistance to face masks, even while he is infected with coronavirus, sets him apart from other world leaders

 On Instagram, she applauded New Zealanders for “trying to smile with their eyes.”

-But after she was seen taking maskless selfies with supporters, Ardern faced criticism, in the run up to an Oct.
+But after she was seen taking maskless selfies with supporters, Ardern faced criticism, in the run-up to an Oct.
 17 election

 “I wear my mask in Auckland.
 And I work hard to try and keep my social distance,” she said in response.
 “In that particular photo I did make a mistake, I should have stepped further forward."